ostad-ai/Python-Everything/README.md

 23) Lambda expressions: We may use lambda keyword to define anonymous functions.
 Here, we define the syntax for lambda expressions, and then we bring some applications.
 24) Magic methods, __getitem__ and __setitem__: We review getitem and setitem methods that may be used for **indexing** and **assignment** on instances of a class, respectively.
 25) Iterators and iterables: We use iterators to iterate over iterables.
 This section reviews both of them.
 Lists, sets, tuples, and dictionaries are examples of iterables.
-26) Callable objects: We can make a class callable by defining a method in the class named **__class__**.
+26) Callable objects: We can make a class callable by defining a method in the class named **--class--**.
 This way, any instance of the class can be called like a function.
+27) List comprehension: We may use list comprehension to create lists from another lists or any iterables in  a concise way.
+A list comprehension may include for-loops and if-clauses.